 Support

 This section is here to provide you some advice and information about being a disabled student within Cambridge University.
-It is very much under construction and if you think there are important things we have missed or errors you find then please contact the Computing Officer.
+It is very much under construction and if you think there are important things we have missed or errors you find then please email the Disabled Students’ Officer.
 If you want any further support or information from us then please do contact anyone within the exec for this.

 There is a lot of support available to Disabled Students within the University.
 The first point of contact about getting your access needs met is the Disability Resource Centre who can help you apply for DSA and other forms of support.

-CUSU provides lots of information and support via the Student Advice Service including advice on getting support.
+Cambridge SU provides lots of information and support via the Student Advice Service.

 Getting Support